This is a sponsored post

 I haven’t met a blogger who doesn’t have a favourite platform.
 Mine is Facebook.
 I have a lovely following on Facebook.
 It is not a huge number but on the whole they are a lovely bunch who are highly engaged.
 My Facebook Page is a bit of a safe place, even though it is public.
 I don’t take any nonsense and I am all too happy to ban people who don’t play nicely.
 I personally would rather lose followers than have angst on my page but others would disagree.

-It is my understanding the PR companies prefer Instagram, that seems to be where the money is but you need AT LEAST ten thousand engaged followers.
+It is my understanding the PR companies prefer Instagram, that seems to be where the money is but you need AT LEAST five, preferably thousand engaged followers.
 Instagram is hard to build I have found.
 It is more a place where people like to dream about what their house/garden/family/holiday could be like, if only they too had the cash.
 Instagram isn’t the place for me, an overweight forty something living in a mid terrace rental.
 I’m not bitter.

 I have my largest following on Twitter.
 Twitter is easy to build a following on but I just don’t get it.
 It is not my favourite.
 It moves too fast and there are lots of opinionated trolls.
 It is not my safe place.
 However, it is a great place to make local connections and keep in touch with other businesses.

 As well as “the big three” there are Pinterest (which is actually a search engine NOT social media, but keep that to yourselves) and is a huge referrer of traffic for bloggers, TikTok, Snap chat and other platforms that I am either too old, too uncool or both to get.